kubeshop/botkube-docs/docs/configuration/executor.md

 sidebar_position: 4
 ---

-The executor property allows you to define multiple executor configurations that can be later referred in [communication](./communication) bindings.
+The executor configuration allows you to define multiple executor configurations that can be later referred in [communication](./communication) bindings.
 For example, take a look on such executor definition:

 ```yaml
 executors: